papiodesu/leptos_book/src/view/09_component_children.md

 // component.
 There are two basic patterns for doing this:
 // - "render props": creating a component prop that takes a function
 //   that creates a view
-// - the `children` prop: a special property that contains content
+// - the 「children」 prop: a special property that contains content
 //   passed as the children of a component in your view, not as a
 //   property